ArmandFS/pytorch_study/README.md

 # PyTorch Study Project

-Welcome to your PyTorch learning journey!
-This repository is designed to help you learn PyTorch from the ground up, with hands-on examples and progressive tutorials.
+This repository is designed to help me learn PyTorch from the ground up, with hands-on examples and progressive tutorials.
+Mostly from freecodecamp!

 ## 🚀 Quick Start